 One of the reasons I can do that is because I try everything myself.
 I’ve had a few “oh crap” moments where the results haven’t been what I expected, but equally I’ve had those moments where I find a tool that everyone can benefit from.

-- So you can imagine that when this month’s Word Carnival asked us to pick our favorite tools under $10, I was in heaven.
+So you can imagine that when the Word Carnival asked us to pick our favorite tools under $10, I was in heaven.
 (That was right before I thought: how the heck do I pick just one?).
 And I’ve got to warn you, that even though I’m known for my integrity, I just might have to cheat on this one.

 My Best Tool Under $10 – Buffer